Tamotsu Ema: Coral Sea

-In May 1942, Lieutenant Ema participated in Operation MO aboard Zuikaku that resulted in the Battle of the Coral Sea.
+In May 1942, Ema participated in Operation MO aboard Zuikaku that resulted in the Battle of the Coral Sea.
 In the morning on 7 May, he and his squadron were part of the strike against the oiler Neosho and the destroyer Sims (falsely identified as a carrier and a cruiser) that was under the overall command of Lieutenant Commander Kakuichi Takahashi.
 Unable to find any enemy carriers, Takahashi ordered the dive bombers to attack the oiler and the destroyer.
 After sinking Sims and fatally crippling Neosho, the strike force headed back to their carriers.

 Meanwhile, the actual USN carrier fleet was spotted and Rear Admiral Chūichi Hara planned to launch an afternoon strike as soon as Takahashi's force returned.
-However, Lieutenant Ema's 16 D3A dive bombers got lost in bad weather and returned late.
+However, Ema's 16 D3A dive bombers got lost in bad weather and returned late.
 This meant that the new strike would be forced to land at night upon their return.
-Hara, therefore, selected only veteran aircrews for this strike, including Lieutenant Ema and five of his pilots.
+Hara, therefore, selected only veteran aircrews for this strike, including Ema and five of his pilots.
 The strike was ill-fated as it missed the USN carriers due to poor weather, and in return lost eight Nakajima B5N torpedo bombers and one D3A to radar-guided interception force of Grumman F4F Wildcat fighters led by Lieutenant Commanders Paul Ramsey and James Flatley.
 The strike force then flew to the end of their search leg and found nothing; thus they jettisoned the bombs and torpedoes and headed back.
-On the way back, they encountered the USN carriers and mistaken them for their own.
+On the way back, they encountered the USN carriers and mistook them for their own.
 Several pilots tried to land on them; including Ema, who broke off only at the last moment.
 He barely made it back to Zuikaku since his malfunctioning radio could not pick up the homing signal the IJN carriers.

 The next morning on 8 May, the two carrier fleets sighted each other.
-Lieutenant Commander Takahashi led a strike force of 33 Aichi D3A dive bombers, 18 Nakajima B5N torpedo bombers and 18 Mitsubishi A6M Zero fighters.
+Takahashi led a strike force of 33 Aichi D3A dive bombers, 18 Nakajima B5N torpedo bombers and 18 Mitsubishi A6M Zero fighters.
 Lieutenant Ema led 14 of Zuikaku's dive bombers.
 The strike force approached the USN carriers unopposed since USN interceptors missed them due to poor radar guidance.
 Takahashi devised and executed a well-coordinated attack, where 19 dive bombers and 14 torpedo bombers went for the nearer Lexington and 14 dive bombers and four torpedo bombers went for the farther Yorktown.
-Lieutenant Ema led the dive bombing attack on Yorktown, which was hit by a single bomb.
+Ema led the dive bombing attack on Yorktown, which was hit by a single bomb.
 His left wing was damaged during the attack and upon landing on Zuikaku, his aircraft was thrown overboard in order to make room for aircraft from the carrier Shōkaku, which was damaged in the meantime by USN dive bombers.